polydbms/pg_sheet_fdw/docker/README.md

-## Postgres Docker Image for Sheet Reader
+# Postgres Docker Image for PG_Sheet
-This Docker Image is for compiling and testing the Sheet Reader Foreign Data Wrapper for Postgresql.
-It is based on the Postgresql Docker Image from the XDB ptoject.
+This Docker Image compiles and tests the Sheet Reader Foreign Data Wrapper PG_Sheet.

-Use the Makefile for image building.
+Use the Makefile for Image building.
-Use the Compose file for starting a container.
-Set your IDE to use the started container.
+Alternatively, the script ../compile_In_Docker.sh also builds the Image, starts a container and runs tests on it.
+The container keeps running afterward.